 A catastrophic injury may cost millions of dollars over a lifetime.
-However, if someone else’s negligence caused your injury, then you may be able to recover compensation for your expenses and other damages through a personal injury lawsuit.
+However, if someone else’s negligence caused your injury, then you may be able to recover compensation for your expenses and other claims and damages through a personal injury lawsuit with our lawyers.

-Sharing that commitment, our attorneys have recovered more than $650 million for our clients and their families.
-Our caring and compassionate attorneys will help you through this difficult time of your life and make sure you understand the complexities involved in these types of cases.
-Regan Zambri Long PLLC is ready to fight for your rights, from devastating car accidents to medical malpractice claims.
+Sharing that commitment, our attorneys have recovered more than $650 million for our lawyers clients and their families.
+Our caring and compassionate personal injury attorneys will help you through this difficult catastrophic time of your life and make sure you understand the complexities involved in these types of personal injury accident cases.
+Washington DC’s Regan Zambri Long personal injury lawyers are ready to fight for your rights, from devastating catastrophic car accidents to medical malpractice injury claims.

 Catastrophic injuries refer to any severe injury or illness that has profound, long-term effects on an individual.
 Most injuries of this type often cause severe disruption to the central nervous system, such as a spinal cord or head injury.